datatug/datatug-core/README.md

 > datatug show -p DemoProject
 ```

-If current directory is a DataTug project folder you don't need to specify project name or path.
+If the current directory is a DataTug project folder you don't need to specify project name or path.

 ```
 > datatug show